WHO-Collaboratory/seasonal-risk-assessment/README.md

   vis_scores.R         Renders a choropleth map of a risk score using WHO map styling data/
-  WHO Seasonal Risk Assessment Tool (TEMPLATE).xlsx   Blank workbook template for analysts to fill in www/ who-logo.png         Logo used in the app header deploy_app.R           Publishes the app to shinyapps.io via rsconnect
+  WHO Seasonal Risk Assessment Tool (TEMPLATE).xlsx   Blank workbook template for analysts to fill in WHO Seasonal Risk Assessment Tool (SAMPLE).xlsx     Filled-in example workbook (git-ignored, kept locally for reference) www/ who-logo.png         Logo used in the app header
+  WHO Seasonal Risk Assessment Shiny App.png              Screenshot of the app, used in this README WHO Seasonal Risk Assessment Tool Workbook (SAMPLE).png Screenshot of the sample workbook, used in this README deploy_app.R           Publishes the app to shinyapps.io via rsconnect
 ```